Tom's Diner: "Tom's Diner Day": The date of the composition

 An article on Suzanne Vega's official website uses clues in the song to determine the exact date that Vega wrote it.

 Vega said that she wrote the song in 1982; Brian Rose has said that it was written sometime between mid-1981 and mid-1982.
 The lyrics refer to a rainy morning, when she was at the diner on the corner, reading in her newspaper of "a story of an actor / who had died while he was drinking", and afterwards "turning to the horoscope / and looking for the funnies".
-Only two newspapers in New York City carried comic strips, or "funnies", in 1981 and 1982, and only one, the New York Post, featured a front-page story of the death of Oscar-winning actor William Holden, whose body was discovered on Monday, November 16, 1981.
+Only two newspapers in New York City carried comic strips, or "funnies", in 1981 and 1982, and only one, the New York Post, featured a front-page story of the death of actor and one of the biggest box-office draws of the 1950s William Holden, whose body was discovered on Monday, November 16, 1981.
 In a 2008 essay for The New York Times, Vega confirmed that Holden was the actor whose death she had read about and inspired the line in the song.

 Music and lyrics

 Vega conceived "Tom's Diner" as a piece for voice and solo piano.
 Two versions feature on her album Solitude Standing; the album opens with an a cappella version, and closes with an instrumental version played on keyboards, with guitars lending support.

-During the 2006 Major League Baseball season, Cincinnati Reds player Ryan Freel used this song as his entrance song when he came to bat.

 The "Mother of the MP3"

-An article in the now defunct magazine Business 2.0 revealed that "Tom's Diner" was also used by Karlheinz Brandenburg to develop the audio compression scheme known as MP3 at what is now the Fraunhofer Society.
+"Tom's Diner" was used by the German electrical engineer and mathematician Karlheinz Brandenburg as a reference in developing the MP3 audio compression scheme.
 He recalled: "I was ready to fine-tune my compression algorithm...somewhere down the corridor, a radio was playing 'Tom's Diner.'
 I was electrified.
 I knew it would be nearly impossible to compress this warm a cappella voice."

 In a 2009 documentary about the history of the song by Swedish SVT, Brandenburg said: "I was finishing my PhD thesis, and then I was reading some hi-fi magazine and found that they had used this song to test loudspeakers.
 I said 'OK, let's test what this song does to my sound system, to MP3'.
 And the result was, at bit rates where everything else sounded quite nice, Suzanne Vega's voice sounded horrible."

 Brandenburg adopted the song for testing purposes, listening to it again and again each time he refined the scheme, making sure it did not adversely affect the subtlety of Vega's voice.
 While the MP3 compression format is not specifically tuned to play the song "Tom's Diner" (an assortment of critically analyzed material was involved in the design of the codec over many years), among audio engineers this anecdote has earned Vega the informal title "The Mother of the MP3".